-Our team at Squarepoint works on party wall matters all across London and the South East and our founder and Managing Director, Scott Buchanan, has over 20 years’ experience in surveying all kinds of property.
+Our team at Squarepoint work on party wall matters all across London and the South East and our founder and Managing Director, Scott Buchanan, has over 20 years of experience in surveying all kinds of property.
 We are passionate about understanding buildings and would be happy to provide our attentive, customer-focused service to help any Building Owner or Adjoining Owner negotiate a basement extension project.

 Central London Office

 I was extremely pleased with the excellent service provided by Scott Buchanan of Squarepoint Chartered Surveyors, and I hope to contact yourselves in due course with a view to getting further advice.